richmahn/en_tn/gen/09/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 9:6-7, which is the poetic part of the quotation.
-They also set apart 9:25-27 which contain two quotations.
+The ULB and many other English translations set the lines of 9:6-7, which is the poetic part of the quotation, further to the right on the page than the rest of the text.
+They also set apart 9:25-27, which contains two quotations.

 Some translations set each line of poetry further to the right than the rest of the text to make it easier to read.
 The ULB does this with the poetry in 9:6 and 9:25-27.